CleverCloud/clever-client.js/README.md

 NOTE: It returns a promise, you may want to use `await` with it.

+## How can I get the OAuth configuration ?

+A general documentation is proposed on [our Website](https://www.clever-cloud.com/doc/clever-cloud-apis/cc-api/).
+As stated in the documentation :

+> You need to create an oauth consumer token in the Clever Cloud console.
+A link "Create an oauth consumer" is available under your organization's addons list.
+All created consumers will appear below that link, like your applications and addons.

+Once you got the consumer, you still need to generate the OAuth tokens.
+You may do the whole OAuth dance in the browser.

+If you use the [clever-tools](https://github.com/CleverCloud/clever-tools) CLI, you can also generate tokens using the following command :

+    clever login

+Once successfully logged in, you’ll be provided with a token / secret couple.

 ## How can I generate a REST client from the API?

 To generate a REST client from the API, run this command: